openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 use the *`--input`* and *`--output`* parameters to define new inputs and outputs of the converted model.
 For a more detailed description, refer to the [Cutting Off Parts of a Model](prepare_model/convert_model/Cutting_Model.md).

-Additional input pre-processing sub-graphs can also be inserted into the converted model, by using the *`--mean_values`*, *`scales_values`*, *`--layout`*, and other parameters described in the [Embedding Preprocessing Computation](prepare_model/Additional_Optimizations.md) article.
+Additional input pre-processing sub-graphs can also be inserted into the converted model by using the *`--mean_values`*, *`scales_values`*, *`--layout`*, and other parameters described in the [Embedding Preprocessing Computation](prepare_model/Additional_Optimizations.md) article.